Symphonic Concert Filharmonia Narodowa

 Maciej Tomasiewicz

-Maciej Tomasiewicz is a graduate of the Karol Szymanowski Academy of Music in Katowice where he studied composition and theory of music as well as symphony and opera conducting (later completing a PhD) in the class of Szymon Bywalec.
-He then went on to attend the conducting master classes of Michael Dittrich, Gabriel Chmura, Jacek Kaspszyk, and Larry J. Livingston.
+A graduate of the Karol Szymanowski Academy of Music in Katowice where he studied composition and theory of music, as well as symphonic and opera conducting in Szymon Bywalec's class, and where he has been working as an assistant since 2024.
+He has participated in masterclasses led by Gabriel Chmura, Jacek Kaspszyk and Larry Livingston, among others.